control-toolbox/OptimalControl.jl/docs/src/tutorial-basic-example-f.md

     There are two ways to define an optimal control problem:
     - using functions like in this example, see also the [`Model` documentation](https://control-toolbox.org/docs/ctbase/stable/api-model.html) for more details.
-    - using an abstract formulation.
-You can compare both ways taking a look at the abstract version of this [basic example](@ref basic).
+    - using an abstract formulation, see for instance [basic example](@ref basic) to compare.

 Solve it